Environmental Health Perspectives

 Data synthesis: Recent evidence raises the possibility of effects of low-level MeHg exposure on fetal growth among susceptible subgroups and on infant growth in the first 2 years of life.
 Low-level effects of MeHg on neuro-logic outcomes may differ by age, sex, and timing of exposure.
 No clear pattern has been observed for cardio-vascular disease (CVD) risk across populations or for specific CVD end points.
 For the few studies evaluating immunologic effects associated with MeHg, results have been inconsistent.

 Conclusions: Studies targeted at identifying potential mechanisms of low-level MeHg effects and characterizing individual susceptibility, sexual dimorphism, and non-linearity in dose response would help guide future prevention, policy, and regulatory efforts surrounding MeHg exposure.

 Karagas, Margaret R.; Choi, Anna L.; Oken, Emily; Horvat, Milena; Schoeny, Rita; Kamai, Elizabeth; Cowell, Whitney; Grandjean, Philippe; and Korrick, Susan, "Evidence on the Human Health Effects of Low-Level Methylmercury Exposure" (2012).
-Open Dartmouth: Faculty Open Access Scholarship.
+Open Dartmouth: Published works by Dartmouth faculty.
 3729.